-11 State Match for Federal Grants (\$617,000) 2 11 Educational Services for Children (2,021,000) 11 Services to Rehabilitation Clients (1,262,000) 0 4 Notwithstanding the provisions of N.J.A.C.
-10:91-7.1 or any other law or contrary, the amount appropriated for Services to Rehabilitation Clients: 6 to providers for vision exam services shall be: \$250 for a low vision comprehensive low vision exam; and \$65 for a low vision follow-up ex exam; \$275 for a 8 10 50 Economic Planning, Development, and Security 53 Economic Assistance and Security 12 7550 Division of Family Development 14 DIRECT STATE SERVICES 15-7550 Income Maintenance Management \$35,408,000 16 Total Direct State Services Appropriation, Division of Family Development \$35,408,000 Direct State Services: 18 Personal Services: Salaries and Wages (\$15,850,000) 20 Materials and Supplies(330,000) Services Other Than Personal (4,924,000) 22 Maintenance and Fixed Charges (843,000) Special Purpose: 24 15 Electronic Benefit Transfer/Distribution System 26 Work First New Jersey - Technology Investment Supplemental Nutrition Assistance Program - Process and Technology Improvements 28 Additions, Improvements and Equipment .
-(208,000) 0 20 (200,000) Ü 30 In order to permit flexibility, amounts may be transferred between various iten within the Income Maintenance Management program classification, subj 32 of the Director of the Division of Budget and Accounting.
-Notice thereof 34 to the Legislative Budget and Finance Officer on the effective date of the approved transfer.
-The unexpended balances at the end of the preceding fiscal year in accounts where expenditures are required to comply with Maintenance of Effort requirements as specified in the federal 36 "Personal Responsibility and Work Opportunity Reconciliation Act of 1996," 38 Pub.L.104-193, are appropriated, subject to the approval of the Director Budget and Accounting.
-Notwithstanding the provisions of any law or regulation to the contrary, in or 40 timeliness of benefit deliveries, operational efficiencies, and cost saving fraud, the Department of Human Services and the Department of Laboratoria and the Department of Labo s and to minimize 42 Development shall participate in a no cost, 90 day pilot by which they shall employment and income information, which shall include up-to-d all obtain real-time 44 employment and income data provided by employers, from a third- consumer reporting agency, in accordance with the federal "Fair Credit I party commercial 46 U.S.C. s.1681 et seq., for the purpose of assisting with the determination eligibility to receive Supplemental Nutrition Assistance Program and Tem of an individual's 48 for Needy Families and unemployment benefits, including to conduct an analysis on the 50 pilot; and shall undertake efforts to incorporate such real-time employ information into existing verification and eligibility determination process.
-52 GRANTS-IN-AID 54 15-7550 Income Maintenance Management \$347,831,000 . , ,
+137 Budget and Accounting.
+Receipts in excess of \$130,000 are appropriated for the purpose 2 expanding vision screening services and other prevention services, subject to the approve of the Director of the Division of Budget and Accounting.
+The unexpended balance at the 4 end of the preceding fiscal year of such receipts is appropriated. ıc 6 GRANTS-IN-AID 8 11-7560 Services for the Blind and Visually Impaired \$3,900,000) Total Grants-in-Aid Appropriation, Commission for the Blind and Visually Impaired - 10 Grants-in-Aid: State Match for Federal Grants (\$617,000) 12 11 Educational Services for Children (2,021,000) 11 Services to Rehabilitation Clients 14 16 Notwithstanding the provisions of N.J.A.C.
+10:91-7.1 or any other law or regulation to the contrary, the amount appropriated for Services to Rehabilitation Clients for reimbursement to providers for vision exam services shall be: \$250 for a low vision exam; \$275 for a 1.0 comprehensive low vision exam; and \$65 for a low vision follow-up exam.
+18 20 50 Economic Planning, Development, and Security 22 53 Economic Assistance and Security 7550 Division of Family Development 24 DIRECT STATE SERVICES 2.
+15-7550 Income Maintenance Management) 26 Total Direct State Services Appropriation, Division of Family Development Direct State Services: 28 Personal Services: Salaries and Wages (\$15,850,000) 30 Materials and Supplies(330,000) Services Other Than Personal 32 Maintenance and Fixed Charges (843,000) Special Purpose: 34 15 Electronic Benefit Transfer/Distribution System 36 15 Work First New Jersey - Technology Investment (10,489,000) Supplemental Nutrition Assistance Program - Process and Technology Improvements 38 Additions, Improvements and Equipment .
+(208,000) 36 Additions, improvements and Equipment.
+(200,000) 40 In order to permit flexibility, amounts may be transferred between various items of appropriation within the Income Maintenance Management program classification, subject to the approximation.
+42 of the Director of the Division of Budget and Accounting.
+Notice thereof shall be provide to the Legislative Budget and Finance Officer on the effective date of the approved transfer er.
+44 The unexpended balances at the end of the preceding fiscal year in accounts where expenditures are required to comply with Maintenance of Effort requirements as specified in the federal 46 "Personal Responsibility and Work Opportunity Reconciliation Act of 1996," 48 Pub.L.104-193, are appropriated, subject to the approval of the Director of the Division of Budget and Accounting.
+Notwithstanding the provisions of any law or regulation to the contrary, in order to improve the 50 timeliness of benefit deliveries, operational efficiencies, and cost savings and to minimi 52 fraud, the Department of Human Services and the Department of Labor and Workfor Development shall participate in a no cost, 90 day pilot by which they shall obtain real-time employment and income information, which shall include up-to-date, non-modeled ne employment and income data provided by employers, from a third-party commercial consumer reporting agency, in accordance with the federal "Fair Credit Reporting Act," 15 U.S.C. s.1681 et seq., for the purpose of assisting with the determination of an individual's eligibility to receive Supplemental Nutrition Assistance Program and Temporary Assistance for Needy Families and unemployment benefits, including to conduct an analysis on the pilot; and shall undertake efforts to incorporate such real-time employment and income information into existing verification and eligibility determination procedures.